 If you can make muffins, you can make donuts.
 These come together quickly and easily, no mixer required!

-- Make the donut batter.
-Combine the dry ingredients in one bowl and the wet ingredients in another bowl.
-Whisk to combine both.
-It’s that easy.
+Make the donut batter: Whisk together the dry ingredients in one bowl and the wet ingredients in another, then combine the two.

 - Prep Time: 30 minutes